FabianUlises/react-tic-tac-toe/README.md

 # Tic Tac Toe with React
 Game programmed with react.
-Manipulating state and updating dom class names. has a current bug taht prevents user from clicking occupied cell.
+Manipulating state and updating dom class names. has a current bug that prevents user from clicking occupied cell.

 ## Available Scripts